tbohn/AscGridTools/docs/Descriptions.md

    - <data_prec>  Precision of data, i.e. number of decimal places (ignored for "int" data)
    - <out_grid>   Output grid file name

- - `grid_agg_class` - aggregates a grid of land cover class pixels to a coarser resolution.
-The output is a set of several grid files, one per each class present in the input grid.
-Each output grid file contains a map of the fractional area covered by that class in each output grid cell.
+ - `grid_agg_class` - assumed the input grid is a land cover classification, and computes the area fraction of the given classID in the coarser-resolution cells of the output grid.

    Usage: grid_agg_class <in_grid> <res_ratio> <classID> <coord_prec> <data_prec> <out_grid>
    - <in_grid>    Input grid file name